C2iscool/CIT-93/034-fetch-api/README.md

 # WEEK 16 FETCH API

 # Yes, I check all my code to make sure it runs before I push it.
 If it doesn't for a challenge, I state that in these README.md files and I sometimes state it in my commit messages if they failed or not.

+# Fetch was introduced in 2015, and has since been introduced to all major modern browsers natively.
+Previously, you would have to install seperate libraries to use it.
+Another option was to use XmlHttpRequest, or simply, XHR.
+An HTTP Request is just a request from a client to a server.
+It is incredibly important for being able to send and receive things online.
+Fetch is a good option since it natively supported, it supports modern features of the internet and browsing, and it relies on promises instead of callbacks.
+It seems to be an overall better option in most circumstances.